brownieboy/es6bindall/README.md

 The source code is in the src/es6bindall.js file, and is in an es6(ish) kind of format.
 Run `npm run build` to have Babel transpile the code to es5 format to the project's main file, i.e. index.js in the root.

 Alternatively, you can run `npm run start` to have Babel watch the src/es6bindall.js file for changes.
 Babel will then update index.js automatically, whenever you save a change to src/es6bindall.js.

+##Tests
+Tests are built with mocha + chai.
+Run with `npm run test`.

+Tests check that a test method remains bound to its parent ojbect after its been bound using es6BindAll (i.e. .bind() under the covers), even if the context is being overriden by a .call().  (.bind trumps .call() it seems.)